arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 # Increase your test quality thanks to builders or factories

-In a previous [blog post](http://arnolanglade.github.io/you-should-not-expose-objects-state-to-test-them.html), I explained why it is better to compare object instances instead of exposing their state to test them.
-It avoids breaking encapsulation and it does not have any impact on their design.
+In a previous [blog post](http://arnolanglade.github.io/you-should-not-expose-objects-state-to-test-them.html), I explained why it’s better to compare object instances instead of exposing their state to test them.
+This avoids breaking encapsulation and it does not have any impact on their design.

 Let’s take an example!
 My side project allows me to create maps to remember places I have been.
-A map has a name and as a cartographer I am allowed to rename it.
+A map has a name and, as a cartographer, I am allowed to rename it.
 Real basic use case but more than enough!
 The following test ensures I can rename this map:

 ```php
 $map = new Map(